sfduff/batchfile_list/README.md

 list list.txt
 ```

-Also included a Powershell equivalent **list.ps1** that can be executed in the same way from powershell
+Also included a Powershell equivalent **list.ps1** that can be executed in the same way

 ```
 powershell.exe -noprofile -executionpolicy bypass -file .\list.ps1 list.txt